ishine/conformer-vc-1/README.md

 # Conformer-VC

-Conformer-VC is inspired by [Non-autoregressive sequence-to-sequence voice conversion](https://arxiv.org/abs/2104.06793) that is parallel voice conversion methods by using conformer.
+Conformer-VC is inspired by [Non-autoregressive sequence-to-sequence voice conversion](https://arxiv.org/abs/2104.06793) that is parallel voice conversion methods powered by conformer.

 The differences between original paper are

 - NOT using reduction-factor.
 - Mel-spectrograms are not normalized by speaker statistics.
+- Extract durations by DTW, not pretrained autoregressive model.
-- Use HiFi-GAN instead of PrallelWaveGAN
+- Use HiFi-GAN instead of ParallelWaveGAN

 # Requirements